outrunnl/dbcollect/INSTRUCTIONS.md

 # Exclude one or more problem databases
 dbcollect --exclude probdb1,probdb3

+# Only include a subset of databases
+dbcollect --include probdb1,probdb3

 # Limit amount of concurrent AWR collection tasks (CPUs)
 dbcollect --tasks 2

 # Speed up AWR generation (higher CPU consumption)
-# (Limited to number of instances and CPUs)
+# (sets tasks to number of CPUs)
-dbcollect --tasks 64
+dbcollect --tasks 0

 ```